 Note.
 If you need to verify loading assignments such as self-weight or to check when particular lines (and hence elements) become active in an analysis select a line on the model and then, using the right-hand mouse button, select Properties.
-Select the Activate Elements tab.
-Selecting the Activate entry in the right-hand table of Assigned properties will show the loadcase to which the activation is assigned.
+Expand the dropdown for Activate and select Details.
+The analysis and loadcase to which the activation is assigned is shown.